Understanding DAOs and Their Governance Models

 -

 Apathy and Plutocracy Risks: Token-based governance can result in decision-making being dominated by large token holders.
 Mitigating this requires mechanisms like quadratic voting or integrating reputation systems to balance influence.
+It also requires transparency about token distribution; governance systems where a handful of wallets control a majority of votes undermine the legitimacy of the decentralised premise entirely.

 -